 The bread and butter of poker site offerings for new players are free online poker tournaments for real money.
 These are real money solutions that allow you to create a poker bankroll without putting your money in danger.

-A "freeroll" is a poker tournament in which a real money casino or real money games India online poker site covers the whole prize pool.
+A freeroll poker tournament is a tournament in which a real money casino or real money games India online poker site covers the whole prize pool.

 There is no cost to participate, and you can win real money.
 The prize pool varies, but it is real money that players will win if they place high enough in the tournament.